 Empirically, many strategic settings are characterized by stable outcomes in which players' decisions are publicly observed, yet no player takes the opportunity to deviate.
-To analyze such situations, we introduce Bayes stable equilibrium, a solution concept for estimating discrete games with weak assumptions on players' information.
-Our framework leads to computationally tractable econometric analysis while allowing the researcher to be agnostic about the underlying information structure and the equilibrium selection rule.
-We also propose a simple approach to constructing confidence sets.
-We apply the framework to study the strategic entry decisions of McDonald's and Burger King in the US and the role of informational assumptions in identification.
-In a counterfactual experiment, we examine the impact of increasing access to healthy food on the market structure in Mississippi food deserts.
+To analyze such situations in the presence of incomplete information, we build an empirical framework by introducing a novel solution concept that we call Bayes stable equilibrium.
+Our framework allows the researcher to be agnostic about players' information and the equilibrium selection rule.
+The Bayes stable equilibrium identified set collapses to the pure strategy Nash equilibrium identified set under strong assumptions on players' information.
+Furthermore, all else equal, it is weakly tighter than the Bayes correlated equilibrium identified set.
+We also propose computationally tractable approaches for estimation and inference.
+We apply the framework to study the strategic entry decisions of McDonald's and Burger King in the US.
+Our results highlight the identifying power of informational assumptions and show that the Bayes stable equilibrium identified set can be significantly tighter than the Bayes correlated equilibrium identified set.
+In a counterfactual experiment, we examine the impact of increasing access to healthy food on the market structures in Mississippi food deserts.